The Right Way to Potty Train Your Rescue Dog

 You are responsible for helping your dog succeed with potty training.
 Avoid leaving your dog alone for extended periods beyond their capacity.
 When initiating potty training, limit their alone time to no more than 3 hours, mimicking the needs of an 8-week-old puppy.
 Duration can be extended but only gradually.
 If you can’t give regular breaks in the beginning, enlist the help of a dog walker or a friendly neighbor.

 Don’t forget!
-If you dog is like this Bulldog, that’s enjoyed their outside time, they will need a potty break shortly after drinking their entire water bowl.
+If your dog is anything like this Bulldog, that’s enjoyed their outside time, they will need a potty break shortly after drinking their entire water bowl.

 Accelerate your rescue dog’s potty-training progress with these 6 pro tips.

-How Long Will It Take to Potty Train Your Rescue Dog
+How Long Does It Take to Potty Train a Rescue Dog?

 No one can tell you how long it will take to potty train your rescue dog.
 Potty training is a team effort that requires understanding and consistency.
 Your rescue dog must understand eliminating inside isn’t appropriate, and you need to set them up for success by keeping to a schedule and understanding their tell signs.